-Canceling an apartment lease doesn’t automatically affect your credit history, but it can be a big negative under certain conditions.
+Canceling an apartment lease doesn’t automatically affect your credit history, but it can be a big negative under certain conditions, such as when you need to get an apartment credit check in the future.
 When you sign a lease, you’re signing a contract agreeing to pay the agreed-upon amount of rent for a specified period.
-Breaking that contract can have far-reaching consequences that in some cases do come back to hurt your credit score.
+Breaking that contract can have far-reaching consequences, that in some cases, do come back to hurt your credit score.

 Collection Agency Reports

 If you break your lease, your landlord can hire a collections agency to pursue the balance owed.
 Collections agencies can and do report their accounts to the bureaus.
 If the account shows up as delinquent on your credit history, that’s going to lower your credit score and be a red flag for prospective future landlords.

 Your landlord also has the option of suing you in small claims court for the balance of the loan.
 If you have a signed lease, the law likely will take your landlord’s side as a matter of contract law.
 That could result in a civil judgment against you.
 Such a judgment appears on your credit history and stays on your report for seven years, so a rental application credit check would reveal your past– and likewise serves as a warning to future landlords that you may not be a tenant who fulfills the rental agreement.

 If you do find yourself having to cancel a lease, your best course of action is to work with your landlord.
 Read your lease to see if there’s a provision covering what happens if you break it.
 Your liability may be limited to a month or two of additional rent payments, or you may be obligated to help find a replacement.
 If you’re canceling your lease for a specific issue, document the cause with the relevant state authorities, and you may be able to leave without penalty.
 If you’re in the military and get orders deploying you elsewhere or are called up to active duty, you’ll also likely be able to break your lease without risk to your credit history, but check your state regulations to be sure.